Sign conditions for the existence of at least one positive solution of a sparse polynomial system: Introduction

 \section{Introduction}

 Deciding whether a real polynomial system has a positive solution is a basic question, that is decidable via effective elimination of quantifiers~\cite{BPR}.
-There are few results on lower bounds of the number of real or positive roots of polynomial systems (see e.g.~\cite{BSS,soprunova,SottileBook,wang}).
-In this paper, we give sign conditions on the support and coefficients of a sparse system of $d$ generalized polynomials (that is, polynomials with real exponents, for which the positive solutions are well defined) in $d$ variables, that guarantee the existence of at least one positive real root, based on degree theory and Gale duality.
+There are few results on lower bounds on the number of real or positive roots of polynomial systems (see e.g.~\cite{BSS,soprunova,SottileBook,wang}).
+In this paper, we consider generalized polynomial systems, that is, polynomials with real exponents, for which the positive solutions are well defined.
+We give sign conditions on the support and on the coefficients of a sparse system of $d$ generalized polynomials in $d$ variables that guarantee the existence of at least one positive real root, based on degree theory and Gale duality.

 We fix an exponent set $\A=\{a_1,\ldots,a_{n}\} \subset \R^d$ of cardinality $n$ and for any given real matrix $C =(c_{ij}) \in \R^{d \times n }$ we consider the associated sparse generalized multivariate polynomial system in $d$ variables $x=(x_1, \dots, x_d)$ with support $\A$: